 - When Fractions, Decimals, and Percentages Don’t Come Easily

 - Multisensory Methods to teach Algebra and Negative Numbers

 Christian women’s groups and retreats, parents groups

 Kathy speaks at women’s retreats and other events for Christian parents.
 Talks can be written or customized on request.
 Rates are flexible, based on group size and budget.
 Reimbursement for travel expenses is usually also expected.
 Recent topics include:

 - Helping Children Respond to Others with Special Needs

 - Staying Sane as You Raise Children

 Want to know more?
-Click on “Contact” to tell Kathy about your event and begin a conversation with her about how she might serve your group.
+Click on “Contact” tab above or the “Got a Question?” bubble below right, to tell Kathy to begin a conversation with her about how she might serve your group.
+Thank you.